Finding the Right Mortgage

 Beyond paying your mortgage and regular maintenance and repairs, there’s council tax, running costs such as utilities, phone and broadband, plus any leasehold fees if these apply.

 It is also essential to invest in insurance for both the property and its contents and protection for you and your income.
-None of us knows where life is going to take us and having insurance and protection means you won’t have to worry about money should you experience major life changes.
+Nobody knows where life is going to take us, and having insurance and protection means you won’t have to worry about money should you experience major life changes.

 Repaying your mortgage